imeemalabonga/imeemalabonga.github.io/README.md

 ## About Me

-Experienced technical writer and web content developer with 15 years of successful experience in technical documentation and web content development.
+Experienced technical writer and web content developer with 15+ years of successful experience in technical documentation and web content development.
 Recognized consistently for performance excellence and contributions to success in various tech industries including aviation/airline software solutions, semiconductors, payment processing software, and small business enterprise software.
 Demonstrates firm grasp of modern editing and publishing applications, such as Microsoft Visual Studio Code and WordPress.
-Specializes in documenting APIs and integration.
+Specializes in documenting APIs and software.

 ## Technical Writing and Documentation Experience

-### Senior Technical Writer - APIs and Integrations
+### Senior Product Content Writer - APIs and Integrations
-**Deltek** (March 2022 - present)
+**Deltek** (March 2022 - present)<br />
+_(role title was renamed; previously "Senior Technical Writer - APIs and Integrations")_
 - Creates, updates, and uploads integration reference documentation and release notes descriptions for several products.
 - Updates and uploads API documentation for several products.
 - Regularly contributes to the team terminology list project.